Blog

 SEARCH RESULTS FOR: Rod Ellmore

 There's a framed photo of Heather and me that's thirty years old now and been on the wall above my desk for the last fourteen.
 It was shot by Rod Ellmore in 1994 while our whole family was together in Auckland.
 When I look at it I think: “Didn’t we look cute thirty years ago?
 And I had hair!
 Remember how those Lockwood houses creaked?
 The bloody dog ruined that couch… Love the Indian parchment — still on the wall… What happened to those Churchill books?
-The printing is like new… Those shoes were great…” In another thirty To View More >>
+The printing is like new… Those shoes were great…” In another thirty years our grandchildren To View More >>

 Here are three photos that won’t mean much to you but mean everything to me.
 They explain why I love wedding albums.
 The first is from my parents’ wedding in 1945, a beautiful sepia print in a classic folder.
 Young as he looks, Dad had just returned from five years at war.
 The girl on the left is his younger sister.
 Seven years later she married the young man on the right.
 Like my parents they were together for 55 years.
 The other woman is my mother’s best friend.
 I remember her, but she died quite young.
 The other uniformed man is my father’s best friend.
 I’m writing To View More >>